-Ability purchases mortgage loan receivables, and these loans are carried at amortized cost less the allowance for ECLs.
-Refer to above for further details on evaluation of ECLs on mortgage loan receivables.
-Loan premiums or discounts are amortized or accreted using the straight-line method which approximates the effective yield method.
-Realized gains and losses are recorded in investment income immediately.
+Ability purchases mortgage loan receivables and real estate, and these investments are carried at amortized cost less the allowance for ECLs.
+Refer to above for further details on evaluation of ECLs on mortgage loan receivables and real estate.
+Any premiums or discounts are amortized or accreted using the straight-line method which approximates the effective yield method.
+Realized gains and losses are recorded in investment income at the transaction date.
 Interest income is accrued on the principal balance of each loan based on its contractual interest rate.
-Loans are considered to be in default when there is reasonable doubt that principal or interest will be collected in full.
+Mortgage loan receivables are considered to be in default when there is reasonable doubt that principal or interest will be collected in full.
 Interest income is continued to be recognized when a loan is identified as impaired, net of its related allowance.